chalice-dev/aws-corpus/README.md

 sed -r -i 's/^(.*)/~\/strip_text "\1"/' html.list
 ```

+Remove the HTML.
+This will take a couple of hours:

 ```
 cd ~
 time parallel < html.list
 ```

-Now let's augment this corpus with the [awsdocs GitHub Organization](https://github.com/awsdocs), which has hundreds of repos (`241` as of now) of open source AWS docs full of markdown.
+Now let's augment this corpus with the [awsdocs GitHub Organization](https://github.com/awsdocs), which has hundreds of repos (`241` as of now) of open source AWS docs full of markdown:

 ```bash
 for i in `seq 1 50`;do curl -s "https://api.github.com/orgs/awsdocs/repos?per_page=20&page=$i" | grep full_name > aws_repos.list